What we do

 Through early-stage investments in startups focused on negative emissions, we bridge the critical gap until other, larger actors take on their necessary role.
 By doing so, we assume risks that few others are prepared to bear.
 Our goal is to advance the science, technology, and organizations essential for the carbon dioxide removal (CDR) industry as early as possible.

-Since 2020 we have invested in more than 25 companies with more than 700 employees at the end of 2024:
+Since 2020 we have invested in more than 30 companies with more than 700 employees (end of 2024), here are some of them:

 Company name | Employees (end of 2024) | What they do | Region(s) of activity |